Omayer-Ahmed/C_Programming_Project/README.md

 # Food_ordaring_system #

+Users of this project may browse and order meals from a variety of hotels using an online food ordering system.
+Customers may use the system to conveniently browse menus, place orders, and pay online.
+Additionally, it provides restaurant owners with a user-friendly interface so they can effectively manage their menus, track orders, and handle delivery.

+Outline:
-1.Sign Up Process
+Sign Up Process
+Validate function
+Account Check
-2.Login System
+Login System
-3.Search by Hotels
+Search by Hotels
-4.Search by Food
+Search by Food
-5.Cart and Order Confirmation
+Cart and Order Confirmation